SSShooter/Video-Summary/README.md

 # Intelligent Content Analysis Assistant

+**🎯 Transform Any Content Into Insights - Instantly!**

 [中文文档](./README.zh.md) | English

-A powerful Chrome browser extension that integrates AI technology to provide intelligent analysis and visualization of video and article content.
+A powerful browser extension that integrates AI technology to provide intelligent analysis and visualization of video and article content.

 ## 🚀 Three Core Features